5 Phone Settings To Change On a Cruise Ship

 (if you have Internet access onboard)

 An easy and painless way to reduce your device’s data usage is to enable Low Data Mode for the ship’s Wi-Fi network.
 This lets the phone and some apps reduce their data usage, such as by reducing how much automatic or background downloads happen.
-This won’t have an effect on time-sensitive notifications - you will still get notified of new messages, for example.
+This won’t have an effect on instant messages or time-sensitive notifications - you will still get new DMs right away, for example.

 iOS: Low Data Mode